Skip to main content

 What Victims Really Need

-When people reach out after fraud or cyber crime, they aren’t looking for jargon.
+When people reach out after fraud or cybercrime, they are not looking for jargon.
 They want to feel safe, heard, and guided.

 Beyond reassurance, victims need someone to take ownership, explain risks in plain language, and help them preserve their privacy.